Lens Indexeswatch the video

 These conventional single-vision lenses come free with all EyeBuyDirect frames.
 However, they are only recommended for prescriptions with an SPH correction of approximately +/- 2.25 and below.

 For people with somewhat stronger prescriptions.
-These lenses are thinner and lighter, and handle SPH corrections between +/-5.00 and +/-4.00, and CYL corrections of +/-3.00 and below.
+These lenses are thinner and lighter, and handle SPH corrections between +/-5.00 to +/-4.00 and below, and CYL corrections of +/-3.00 and below.

 Lenses in this index are made out of a special polycarbonate material.
 This means they include 100% UV protection.
 They're durable and impact-resistant, which also makes them perfect for everyone with most prescriptions.
 Active people and children as well.